ueewbdy93/wedding-screen/README.md

 # TL;DR

 1. `git clone https://github.com/ueewbdy93/wedding-screen.git && cd wedding-screen && git submodule update --init`
-2. In wedding-screen: `npm install && npm run build`
+2. In wedding-screen: `cp src/config.sample.ts src/config.ts && npm install && npm run build`
 3. In wedding-screen/frontend: `npm install && npm run build`
 4. In wedding-screen: `npm run start`
 5. Now you can browse the service with your favorite browser at http://localhost:5566 as user and, http://localhost:5566/admin-index.html (password: happy) as admin.

 # About

-A wedding activity website implemented by a happy programmer couple [dy93](https://github.com/dy93) and [ueewbd](https://github.com/ueewbd) ❤️.
+A wedding activity web app implemented by a happy programmer couple [dy93](https://github.com/dy93) and [ueewbd](https://github.com/ueewbd) ❤️.

 There are two modes and a admin page